2023 Official Rules

-17. SCORING: Tournament standings, auxiliary awards and final winners shall be determined by the pounds-and-hundredths weight of each competitor's catch during the competition days of the tournament.
+17. SCORING: Tournament standings, auxiliary awards, and final winners shall be determined by the pounds-and-hundredths weight of each competitor's catch during the competition days of the tournament.
 Only Largemouth, Smallmouth, Spotted, or Redeye bass will be weighed.
-The creel limit shall be 5 bass of the above species and varieties per day unless otherwise established by the tournament director.
+The creel limit shall be five (5) bass of the above species and varieties per day unless otherwise established by the tournament director.
 The official length for bass shall be established by State regulations or by the Tournament Director.
 Culling must be performed immediately upon catching a sixth fish.
-In the event tournament officials observe more than the allowable limit is in the boat or at weigh-in, tournament officials will cull beginning with the largest fish.
+In the event tournament officials observe more than the allowable limit is in the boat or at the weigh-in, tournament officials will cull, beginning with the largest fish.
 Only bass measuring the official length or more on the longest straight line will be weighed.
 Short fish will accrue a penalty of 1 pound and will not be weighed.
 Any bass that appears to have been mangled, mashed, mauled, or otherwise altered will be weighed only at the discretion of tournament officials.
 Once a competitor's catch is verified by tournament officials, no additional fish may be added to the catch.
 Placing bass on a stringer is prohibited; however, culling tags or clips may be used.
-In the event of a mechanical failure (boat is inoperable) anglers may have their catch counted by one of the following methods ONLY: 1) Boat is towed to the weigh-in site by another boat; 2) Boater secures his boat to an object (pier/bank) and board another tournament competitors' boat only for a ride to weigh-in.
+In the event of a mechanical failure (boat is inoperable) anglers may have their catch counted by one of the following methods ONLY: 1) Boat is towed to the weigh-in site by another boat; 2) the Boater secures his boat to an object (pier/bank) and boards another tournament competitors' boat only for a ride to weigh-in.
 Competitors must not allow any bass caught by them to be counted on the score of another competitor.
 Mechanical failures do not extend established weigh-in times.

 19. LATE PENALTY: Competitors who are not in the official checkpoint area as described in Rule 16 at the appointed time shall be penalized at the rate of one (1) pound for each minute.
-Late penalty will be deducted from the total weight of their catch that day, including any weight to be counted toward a "big bass award."
+Any late penalty will be deducted from the total weight of their catch that day, including any weight to be counted toward a "big bass award."
 No weight will be awarded if the net weight after penalties is zero or less.
 Any competitor more than 15 minutes late will lose all credit for that day's catch.
-Exact starting and check-in times will be announced at the Tournament Briefing.
+The exact starting and check-in times will be announced at the Tournament Briefing.

-20. POINTS SYSTEM AND QUALIFICATIONS: Points will be awarded based on place of finish and cannot be combined or transferred.
+20. POINTS SYSTEM AND QUALIFICATIONS: Points will be awarded based on the place of finish and cannot be combined or transferred.
 Any angler disqualified from an event will not receive points for that event.

 a.
-Divisional Events – These events are worth 250 points to first place anglers.
+Divisional Events – These events are worth 250 points to first-place anglers.
 Points will be awarded in 1-point decreasing increments.
 Contestants not weighing fish will receive 50 points.

 21. TIEBREAKERS: Ties will be broken using the following criteria: